JACGWD/GWD-Web-App/README.md

  ### v0.821 Beta | October 30 2019
 - Added position: relative to all elements in simple-css-reset.css
 - Added "old-" prefix to private and public recaptcha keys
+- Added extra variable names for all content types in /content/
+- Added these variables to /app/devtools/variables.php